 Welding Up DIY Hot Tub Cover Lifter

 The Jacuzzi pivot point will need another right angle bend.
 Then back up to the end which will rest on the ground when the spa cover lift is opened up.
-Welding all pipes with spot welds first is preferred if you need to make small changes like add pipe or cut off pipe.
+Welding all pipes with spot welds first is preferred if you need to make small changes like add pipe or cut off some pipe.

 Once the final piece is in place fully weld up all seams and then grind flat.
 It should look like a V with one side larger as shown above.

 Weld a 4cm 15mm pipe cut off to each pivot pipe elbow.
 The Spa / Jacuzzi pivot point bolt will go through this.
-Drill a small hole to allow and water to drain out as this is the lowest point on the DIY Hot tub cover lifter.
+Drill a small hole to allow any water to drain out as this is the lowest point on the DIY Hot tub cover lifter.